amin3mej/yii2-graphql-data-provider/README.md

     'Content-Type' => 'application/json'
 ]
 ```
-But you can override them, by giving new headers with same Array key.
+But you can override them, by giving new headers with the same Array keys.

 Usage:
 ---------